adamnew123456/task-burrito/README.md

 Once you have a Task Burrito file, you can export it into one of a few different export formats:

-- A **calendar** view which shows tasks according to the dates when they're due.
+- A **calendar** HTML view which shows tasks according to the dates when they're due

-- A **simple** view which renders the file to HTML and adds a table of contents
+- A **simple** HTML view which renders the file which adds a table of contents

+- A **full** HTML view including a table of contents and calendar

-- A **plain** view which parses the file and re-assembles it for printing
+- A **plain** view which parses the file and re-assembles it in the same output format